Vidushi-Gupta/SafetyPins/README.md

 ## 🧠Challenges we ran into

+- We were all affected with Covid-19 at dfferent timeline of the project.
+- Faced issues such as embedding the maps to the app.

 ## 🥇Accomplishments we are proud of
-- This was our first time working on Microsoft PowerApps
+- This was our first time working on Microsoft PowerApps.
+- We were able to collaborate and work in harmony despite severe ailments hindering us.

 ## 🚀Future Scope
+- The navigation feature to be imporved according to the user's loaction.
+- With more traffic light data, the limitation of the safety path can be expanded.

 ## 👩🏻‍💻👩🏻‍💻👩🏻‍💻Team behind SafetyPins